wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder/includes/1-intro-ai-builder.md

 Welcome to AI Builder.
 This self-paced module helps you build an AI model from the ground up, and helps you use it in your business without writing a single line of code.

-## Learning objectives
-In this module, you will:
-- Explore how AI Builder can improve your business performance.
-- Learn how to use different AI technologies to enhance your processes.
-- Create your first model.
-- Learn how to use your models in Power Apps and Power Automate.

 ## AI Builder defined

 AI Builder is a Power Platform capability that helps you improve your